 IDG Enterprise’s 2013 Cloud Computing Research Details Cloud Adoption, Ownership of Cloud Investments and Opportunities for Solution Providers

-FRAMINGHAM, MA–(Marketwired – Apr 15, 2013) - IDG Enterprise — the media company comprising Computerworld, InfoWorld, Network World, CIO, DEMO, CSO, CIO Executive Council, ITworld, CFOworld and CITEworld — releases the results from the 2013 Consumerization of IT in the Enterprise (CITE) research, highlighting the adoption of mobile devices for business purposes, the growing use of apps and the cloud and the security concerns this adoption places on an organization.
+FRAMINGHAM, MA– – IDG Enterprise — the media company comprising Computerworld, InfoWorld, Network World, CIO, DEMO, CSO, CIO Executive Council, ITworld, CFOworld and CITEworld — releases the results from the 2013 cloud computing research, highlighting how cloud is transforming IT, public vs. private cloud strategies, cloud ownership and opportunities for cloud solution providers.

 FRAMINGHAM, Mass.– According to a new forecast from International Data Corporation (IDC), worldwide spending on hosted private cloud (HPC) services – an operational model for deploying computing infrastructure services of many types via a cloud model – will be more than $24 billion in 2016.
 HPC spending will experience a compound annual growth rate of more than 50% over the 2012-2016 forecast period as companies and IT providers look to cloud in its various forms as a means to transform and make more efficient and scalable the “how” of what they provide to their customers.
 Along the way, Hosted Private Cloud services will become the backbone of a new set of infrastructure services, transforming existing provider models for IT outsourcing, hosting infrastructure services, and other key IT industries.

 At the highest level, there are two types of deployment models for cloud services: public and private.
 Public cloud services are designed for a market and are open to a largely unrestricted universe of potential users who share the services.
 Private cloud services are designed for a single enterprise and have user-defined and controlled restrictions on access and level of resource dedication.